-Just use your imagination to enhance your cards and envelops.
+Just use your imagination to enhance your cards and envelopes.

 For one card, I cut out the stencil and used permanent adhesive to attach it to a black piece of black cardstock.

-I cut 3 piece of cardstock to match the stencil of the cards.
+Finally, I cut 3 pieces of cardstock to match the stencil of the cards.

 At the end of this project, I had 3 super cute custom Halloween cards for my grandkids.
-I know my grandkids will love them.
+I know my they will love them.
 Your kids and grandkids will love them too.

 I hope that you will create your own custom Halloween cards.
 It’s fun and gives you a real sense of creativity.